barryclark/jekyll-now/README.md

 #### 5) Publish your first post

 Go to the _posts folder and simply edit the one that's there to create your first blog post!
 Jekyll pulls the date of the post from the filename, so you can edit that to today's date.

-Ok, so writing your blog post might take more than 5 minutes, but once you've got it written you're set!

 #### Set up your own domain name